-A RICC may carry out the following services:
+A RICC recognised in terms of Article 9A of the Investment Services Act may carry out the following services:

 - i.
 Provision of administrative services related to the establishment of ICs; - ii.
-Procurement of external service providers; - iii.
+Procurement of external service providers and approval of any changes thereto; - iii.
 Negotiation of service provision agreements and changes thereto; - iv.
 Submission of any model agreements to be used by ICs of a RICC; - v.
-Advice to the competent authority of any changes or amendments to model agreements and submission of any new model agreements negotiated with service providers; - vi.
+Submission to the competent authority of any changes or amendments to model agreements and submission of any new model agreements negotiated with service providers for approval of the competent authority; - vi.
 Signature of tripartite agreements between service providers, the RICC and an IC based on the model agreements; - vii.
 Standardisation of any other documentation to be used by ICs; - viii.
 Approval and joint signature of any applications for licences (including variations, extensions thereof) to be submitted by, or on behalf of, ICs which are in the course of being formed; - ix. provision of written declarations identifying any changes to model agreements already submitted to the competent authority, including a NIL declaration confirming that no changes have been made; - x.
-Provision of ancillary services as may be approved by the competent authority. - 6.
-Criteria which MFSA will apply in considering an application for Recognition for the provision of administrative services by RICCs - 6.1 The MFSA shall not recognise an Applicant for recognition in terms of Article 9A of the Act unless it is satisfied that:
+Provision of ancillary services as may be approved by the competent authority.

+6. Criteria which MFSA will apply in considering an application for Recognition for the provision of administrative services by Recognised Incorporated Cell Companies

-- i. such Applicant is a fit and proper person to provide administration services and - ii. such Applicant will comply in all respects with the provisions of the Act, any relevant Regulations and these Rules and, - iii. the Directors and officers of the Applicant are fit and proper persons to carry out the functions required of them. - 6.2 When considering whether to grant recognition or otherwise to an Applicant, the MFSA must take account of: - i. the degree of protection to the investors in the Funds to be serviced; - ii. the degree of protection to the reputation of Malta taking into account Malta's international commitments; and - iii. the promotion of competition and choice. - 6.3 In all cases falling under the Act, the MFSA applies the same standards relating to the "fit and proper" status of the Applicant, the track record of the Applicant (and those associated with it), and the nature of the business.
+- 6.1 The MFSA shall not recognise an Applicant for recognition in terms of Article 9A of the Act unless it is satisfied that: - i. such Applicant is a fit and proper person to provide administration services and - ii. such Applicant will comply in all respects with the provisions of the Act, any relevant Regulations and these Rules and, - iii. the Directors and officers of the Applicant are fit and proper persons to carry out the functions required of them. - 6.2 When considering whether to grant recognition or otherwise to an Applicant, the MFSA must take account of: - i. the degree of protection to the investors in the Funds to be serviced; - ii. the degree of protection to the reputation of Malta taking into account Malta's international commitments; and - iii. the promotion of competition and choice. - 6.3 In all cases falling under the Act, the MFSA applies the same standards relating to the "fit and proper" status of the Applicant, the track record of the Applicant (and those associated with it), and the nature of the business.